kastanomata/PageTurner/README.md

 - [x] Fix user autofollow on user create
 - [x] Fix user description on user profile
 - [x] Fix curator's club bookshelves showing up on profile
+- [ ] Add "new post" functionality (postcard) on profile
 - [ ] Add a way to request becoming a author
 - [ ] Add favorite book
 - [ ] Add block user functionality

 ### Books
-- [ ] Fix books input from user
-- [ ] Fix books show (only admin should be able to edit Books)
-- [ ] Add buttons on book show page to quickly add the book to read or liked bookshelf
+- [x] Add buttons on book show page to quickly add the book to read or liked bookshelf

-### Authors
+- [x] Fix books show (only admin should be able to edit Books)
+- [ ] Add books input from user
+- [ ] Fix author card on book
-- [ ] Add styling for author's info on book page
+- [ ] Add post about book display

 ### Bookshelves
 - [x] Bookshelf creation #styling